Berlusconi says Russia's Putin gifted him vodka, sweet note

-Former Premier Silvio Berlusconi, who has a longtime friendship with Vladimir Putin, has been caught on audiotape boasting that he had recently reconnected with the Russian president and exchanged gifts of vodka, wine and “sweet” letters.
+ROME (AP) — Silvio Berlusconi, the Italian ex-premier who has a longtime friendship with Vladimir Putin, has been recorded boasting that he had recently reconnected with the Russian president and exchanged gifts of vodka, wine and “sweet” letters over his recent birthday.

 Italy’s LaPresse news agency published what it said were comments by Berlusconi, 86, to his center-right Forza Italia lawmakers during a meeting this week in the lower Chamber of Deputies.

-“I have reconnected with President Putin,” Berlusconi was heard saying.
-“He sent me 20 bottles of vodka and a really sweet letter.
-I responded with 20 bottles of Lambrusco (a sparkling red wine) and a similarly sweet letter.”
+“I have reconnected with President Putin — a little, a lot,” Berlusconi was heard saying.
+“He sent me 20 bottles of vodka and a really sweet letter for my birthday.
+I responded with 20 bottles of Lambrusco (a sparkling Italian red wine) and a similarly sweet letter.”
 The occasion was Berlusconi’s 86th birthday on Sept.
-29, LaPresse said, four days after the right won the most votes in Italy’s national election.
+29, four days after the right won the most votes in Italy’s national election.

 It’s not the first time Berlusconi has seemingly defended Putin.
 Late in the campaign, he seemed to justify Russia's invasion by saying Putin was forced into it by pro-Moscow separatists in the Donbas region of eastern Ukraine.

-“The troops were supposed to enter, reach Kyiv within a week, replace Zelensky’s government with decent people and then leave,” Berlusconi told his favorite late-night talk show host on Sept.
+“The troops were supposed to enter, reach Kyiv within a week, replace (Ukrainian President Volodymyr) Zelenskyy’s government with decent people and then leave,” Berlusconi told his favorite late-night talk show host on Sept.
 22. Later he backtracked, saying his words had been “oversimplified.”

-Berlusconi’s office similarly tried to deny his audiotape comments about the birthday vodka.
-In a statement Tuesday, his office insisted that he hadn’t restarted relations with Putin and that Berlusconi “told an old story to lawmakers about a episode that occurred years ago.”
+Berlusconi’s office similarly tried to deny his recorded comments about the birthday vodka.
+In a preliminary statement Tuesday, his office insisted that he hadn’t restarted relations with Putin and that Berlusconi “told an old story to lawmakers about a episode that occurred years ago.”

+Hours later, after the audio was released, Forza Italia then tried to distance itself from the comments.

+“The position of Forza Italia and President Silvio Berlusconi with respect to the Ukrainian conflict and Russian responsibilities is known to all and is in line with the position of Europe and the United States, reaffirmed on several public occasions,” the party said in a statement.
+“There are no margins of ambiguity, nor have there ever been.”

 Berlusconi has a long, friendly history with Putin: He has entertained the Russian leader at his Sardinian villa and even visited Crimea with Putin in 2014 after the Russian leader annexed the peninsula from Ukraine.